In 2020/2021 there have been more tech unicorns in Africa than previous years, a good number of them are Fintech companies.Techibytes

 The Business World’s Unicorns

 When a company strives to hire the best people for the job, its expectations may be far too high in comparison to what is available in the labor pool.
 Hiring managers may seek or hold out candidates with far superior qualifications to those required for the job.

 A medium-sized company, for example, may want to hire someone with marketing, social media, writing, sales, and management experience, as well as fluency in three languages.
 While hiring one person with all of those skills may be more cost-effective than hiring multiple employees to handle separate tasks, it may be too much for the new employee to handle and can result in poor performance.

 Are there unicorns in Africa

-Tech Unicorns have a long history in Africa.
-Jumia, which was founded in 2012, became the first tech startup to be valued at $1 billion in 2016.
+Tech Unicorns have a long history in Africa, with african unicorn startup like Jumia, which was founded in 2012, became the first tech startup to be valued at $1 billion in 2016.
 The continent’s large unbanked population, the majority of whom are unemployed but increasingly mobile and tech-savvy, provides an enormous opportunity for tech startups to enter the payments and e-commerce sectors.